District attorney begins review of fatal police shooting

-MILWAUKEE — The Milwaukee County District Attorney's Office is beginning its review of possible charges against the man suspected of fatally shooting a Milwaukee police officer.
+MILWAUKEE — Prosecutors are reviewing evidence against a 26-year-old man suspected of fatally shooting a Milwaukee police officer.

-DA spokeswoman Sue Schrader said Friday investigators have forwarded the case to prosecutors.
-Thirty-five-year-old Matthew Rittner was killed while serving a warrant at a south side duplex Wednesday morning.
-A 26-year-old man is in custody.
+A spokesman for the Milwaukee County District Attorney's Office said Friday that investigators have forwarded the case to the office, which will decide whether to file charges against Jordan P. Fricke.

-Late Thursday afternoon a procession carrying Rittner's casket made its way from the medical examiner's office, past Miller Park where Rittner was married two years ago, and then on to a funeral home.
-Landmarks around Milwaukee, including City Hall and the Mitchell Park Domes, were lit in blue in Rittner's honor Thursday night.
+Fricke was arrested following the shooting that killed 35-year-old Officer Matthew Rittner.
+The officer was shot while serving a search warrant Wednesday.
+Rittner was the third Milwaukee officer killed in the line of duty in the past eight months.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.